sak1sham/DataStream/config/README.md

 ## Notes:
 1. If fastapi server is started, then data can migrated on scheduled basis, as well as immediate basis (i.e., migrating data just once).
 2. If fastapi server is not started, then data can only be migrated on immediate basis (i.e., migrating data just once).
 To run scheduled jobs in such cases, an external scheduler is required.
+3. In case of sql, we can migrate all tables of database by passing 'table_name' as '*'.
+We can also add a list of tables to exclude them in such cases.